GJDuck/EnvFuzz/README.md

 person-years total* ([source](https://arxiv.org/pdf/1705.05937)) was spent on development (as of 2017), and even then it cannot perfectly record and replay all programs.
-Our underlying RRFuzz framework has not nearly had as much development time, and the current implementation should be viewed as a "research prototype" that will not necessarily work for all programs.
+Our underlying record and eplay framework has not nearly had as much development time, and the current implementation should be viewed as a "research prototype" that will not necessarily work for all programs.
 Nevertheless, we provide the system "as-is", *since EnvFuzz has been proven effective at finding bugs that other fuzzers cannot detect*, even if the implementation is not fully polished.